U.S. blacklists global network of Iranian 'front' companies

 "While the Iranian government's leadership works to hide billions of dollars in corporate profits earned at the expense of the Iranian people, Treasury will continue exposing and acting against the regime's attempts to evade our sanctions and escape international isolation," Under Secretary of the Treasury David Cohen said in a statement announcing the sanctions.

-The United States and other Western powers believe Iran is seeking the ability to make nuclear weapons.
-Tehran denies the charge, saying its nuclear program is strictly for power generation and medical purposes.
+The United States and other Western powers believe Iran's nuclear program is aimed at developing atomic weapons.
+Tehran denies the charge, saying it is strictly for power generation and medical purposes.

 Sanctions imposed by the United States and European Union halved Iran's oil exports last year, depriving the government of billions of dollars in revenue, increasing already high inflation and hitting the value of the rial currency.
 But there is little evidence they have slowed the nuclear program.

 "Each passing month shows important results obtained through sanctions.
-Yet, the Iranian regime is still able to fund nuclear enrichment in ways that bear no relationship to a peaceful program," Senator Mike Crapo, the top Republican on the Senate Banking committee examining the sanctions, said during a hearing.
+Yet, the Iranian regime is still able to fund nuclear enrichment in ways that bear no relationship to a peaceful program," Senator Mike Crapo, the top Republican on the U.S. Senate Banking Committee, said on Tuesday during a hearing examining the sanctions.

 China and Russia are expected this week to join four Western powers in voicing deep concerns about Iran's atomic activities, and pressing it to cooperate with a stalled inquiry by the U.N. nuclear agency.